-A Council officer will visit the vehicle and make local enquiries to trace the owner, complete a condition report and assess whether vehicle is a wreck i.e. should be destroyed, or a runner.
-A 24 hour notice will be fixed on the vehicle if appropriate, digital photographs of the vehicle and an inventory of the contents will be taken.
-The Council will contact the DVLA and make Police PNC enquiries to trace the registered keeper of the vehicle
+An officer will visit the vehicle and make local enquiries to trace the owner, complete a condition report and assess whether vehicle is a wreck i.e. should be destroyed, or a runner.
+A 24-hour notice will be fixed on the vehicle if appropriate, digital photographs of the vehicle and an inventory of the contents will be taken.
+We will contact the DVLA and make Police PNC enquiries to trace the registered keeper of the vehicle

 Vehicles Abandoned on Private Land

 If the vehicle is on private land a 15-day notice will be served on the owner.
-If the vehicle is a wreck a 24 hour destruction notice can be served to run concurrently with the 15-day notice.
-The owner can object in writing in which case the Council can take no further action.
+If the vehicle is a wreck a 24-hour destruction notice can be served to run concurrently with the 15-day notice.
+The owner can object in writing in which case we can take no further action.
 If no objection is received the vehicle will be removed.